 Students interested in participating in the NYU London Academic Internship Program for the SPRING semester must submit an application by September 15 (11:59pm NY time).

 Students will be notified of admission soon after.
 This program is competitive, and students are encouraged to take the application process seriously.

 Detailed Application Instructions

 To apply, students must complete the following steps:

 - Have your resume reviewed by a career coach at the Wasserman Center using this Resume Review Form.
 Please note: Completion of this form is a required part of the application process.
 Review the form carefully for further instructions.

-All NYU Abu Dhabi and NYU Shanghai students from non-majority English speaking countries (as defined by the British government) must demonstrate a B2 level of English by taking the UKVI version of an IELTS exam that has been approved by the British government unless they are applying for the Tier 4 visa in the US and will be studying in the UK for a period of less than 6 months.
+All NYU Abu Dhabi and NYU Shanghai students from non-majority English speaking countries (as defined by the British government) must demonstrate a B2 level of English by taking the UKVI version of an IELTS exam that has been approved by the British government unless they are applying for the Student route visa in the US and will be studying in the UK for a period of less than 6 months.
 No other exams (including standard, non-UKVI IELTS exams) are accepted as an indication of language proficiency.

 Questions?
 Email: email@example.com.

 Non-Credit Internship Opportunities